Smurgs/CourseScheduler/README.md

 # CourseScheduler

-A simple python GUI app to help Carleton University students build a timetable that doesn't suck.
+A simple python app to help Carleton University students build a timetable that doesn't suck.
 You can set filters to search for a timetable that doesn't have courses on a certain day(s), or doesn't have classes before/after a certain time, or my favorite - find the timetable with the least amount of time in between classes.
 The last filter was the reason I built this tool.
 I feel so much less productive during the day when you have an hour gap between each of your classes.

 ## Usage